The illustration in this section shows the LEDs on the rear the server.

 Blinking green: The power supply is in zero-output mode (standby).
 When the server power load is low, one of the installed power supplies enters into the standby state while the other one delivers entire load.
 When the power load increases, the standby power supply will switch to active state to provide sufficient power to the server.

-To disable zero-output mode, start the Setup utility, go to and select Disable.
-If you disable zero-output mode, both power supplies will be in the active state.
+To disable zero-output mode, start the Setup utility, go to Disable.
+If you disable zero-output mode, both power supplies will be in the active state. and select

 Off: The server is powered off, or the power supply is not working properly.
 If the server is powered on but the power output LED is off, replace the power supply.

-|5 Power supply error LED|
+|5 Power supply error LED

 Off: The power supply is working normally.